intmus/inttheory19-20/_15-further-secondary-functions/c1-ex-irregularsecondary.md

 w:C:ii7 V4/3 I{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-What chordal resolution changes?
+### Conclusion

+In order to use complete chords, the chordal third of the ii<sup>7</sup> chord must remain static to become the chordal seventh of the V<sup>7</sup> like so:

+{% capture ex5 %}X:5
+T:Harmonizing consecutive seventh chords
+M:4/4
+L:1/2
+Q:1/4=90
+K:C
+V:1
+[cF] [BF]| [c2E]|]
+V:2 clef=bass
+[D,A,] [D,G,]| [C,2G,]|]
+w:C:ii7 V4/3 I{% endcapture %}
+{% include abc-example.html number="5" abc=ex5 %}

+## Secondary dominant chord cycles

 Because secondary dominant chords are so closely related to diatonic circle-of-fifths progressions, you may apply the same principle to repeated series of secondary dominant seventh chords.
 Try the same voice-leading on the following example.
 What changes?
 How does this affect accidentals within the bar.

 {% capture ex2 %}X:2
 T:Harmonizing consecutive seventh chords